 The Seven Best Months to Trek the Inca Trail

-The two warmer months are going to be April and October.
-We have been leading treks on the Inca Trail for over ten years, and our favorite months are probably May and June.
+The warmer months are going to be March, April, October, November and December.
+We have been leading treks on the Inca Trail for over twenty years, and our favorite months are probably April through September.
 There are many festivals in the month of June, which makes it a lively place to be in Cusco!

 The Five Best Months to Trek the Inca Trail

-In our opinion, the best three months to trek to Machu Picchu are June, July and August.
+In our opinion, the five best months to trek to Machu Picchu are May, June, July, August and September.
 These would also be the busiest times to be in the region as it falls in line with summer vacation for people living in the Northern Hemisphere.

 The Best Month for Trekking to Machu Picchu